 - Students Transcripts and Curricular Activities (15 points)

 - The student’s grade point average and courses taken indicate academic excellence and preparation for success in research.

 - Extracurricular activities indicate engagement, leadership, and achievement.

 - Previous experiences indicate initiative, interest, and aptitude for research.

-- The letter supports excellence of the student by providing specific examples/sufficient details.
+- The applicant assessment supports excellence of the student by providing specific examples/sufficient details.

-- The letter describes a detailed mentorship plan for the student and demonstrates a commitment to scientific training of the student.
+- The applicant assessment describes a detailed mentorship plan for the student and demonstrates a commitment to scientific training of the student.